-The conception of a MFCS™ controller depends on your needs.
-You can choose the number of channels of the device (4 or 8), each channel range from -800 mbar to 7 bar, and you even have the possibility to integrate a pressure or vacuum source inside the instrument.
-Customize your own controller to answer your control needs.
+The design of our Microfluidic Flow Control System depends on your needs.
+You can choose the number of channels in the device (4 or 8), with each channel ranging from -800 mbar to 7 bar, and you even have the option to integrate a pressure or vacuum source inside the instrument.
+Customize your controller to meet your control needs.

 The MFCS™ series product range is the first generation of microfluidic systems.
-Along with the MCFS™-EZ or MCFS™-EX, a Manifold can be added to redirect the pressure to multiple fluid reservoirs.
+Along with the MCFS™-EZ or MCFS™-EX, a manifold can be added to redirect pressure to multiple fluid reservoirs.

 The flow generated can be measured or controlled with FLOW UNITs and the Flowboard.
 The MFCS™-EX provides up to 8 negative or positive pressure channels to pressurize multiple fluid reservoirs.
-It can have an integrated pressure/vacuum source or be coupled with the FLPG+, an external pressure source, for those who don’t have access to a laboratory bench mounted gas source.
-This system can be integrated, automated or control in real time by using Fluigent Software Solutions.
+It can have an integrated pressure/vacuum source or be coupled with the FLPG+, an external pressure source, for those who don’t have access to a laboratory bench-mounted gas source.
+The Microfluidic Flow Control System can be integrated, automated or controlled in real time using Fluigent Software Solutions.

-The technology used in this pressure pump avoids cross contamination because liquids only contact air.
-Improved reliability and reproducibility of of results is possible due to the pulseless flow.
+The technology used in this pressure pump avoids cross-contamination because liquids only contact air.
+The pulseless flow provides improved reliability and reproducibility of results.
 The use of pressure to handle fluids also provides a quick response time allowing for precise operations such as stop flow and accurate pressure/flow rate steps.
-The MFCS™ series products are well adapted to the manipulation of fluid volumes in the low to sub microliter per minute range.
+The MFCS™ series products are well suited to manipulating fluid volumes in the low to sub microliter per minute range.